Skip to main content

 How do I create a private profile?

-You can choose to create a Layer 2 and then use the Profile Visibility options to make it private to grant access to specific Equinix Fabric customers.
+You can choose to create a Layer 2 Service Profile and then use the Profile Visibility options to make it private to grant access to specific Equinix Fabric customers.
 Alternatively, you can use a Service Token to create a unique, single-use access key for customers to access your interconnection assets (such as Fabric ports).

 What is a Service Token?